Aspirational Research: A Key Component of Your Strategic Planning Process

 “Exploration is the engine that drives innovation.”~ Edith Widder

-We take this input from our client and begin to identify 3-5 organizations that meet this criteria.
+We take this input from our client and identify 3-5 organizations that meet this criteria.
 Depending on our budget and timeline, we will use online resources to answer these questions, schedule interviews, and/or facilitate site visits with the aspirational organizations.
 We have found that most organizations are willing to meet with our team to answer these questions and share their insights.

 Case Study Examples